Geonkick-Synthesizer/geonkick/README.md

 #### Documentation

-Please, see documentation at https://gitlab.com/geontime/geonkick/-/wikis/Geonkick-Documentation
+Please, see the documentation at https://gitlab.com/geontime/geonkick/-/wikis/Geonkick-Documentation